 Major rental car companies abound in Palermo near the airport.
 Prices can be high (and driving can be overwhelming) in the city, so some opt to take an easy train ride to the laidback beach town of Cefalù, where both Europcar and Avis have locations.
 You can also book a private transfer, either for this a la carte journey to Agrigento (and back, if you're doing a day trip) or as part of a broader tour.

 The most direct route goes directly south via scenic roads SS121 and SS189.
 Taking only a few minutes longer, roads SS624 and SS115 take you through Sciaccia, another medieval town known historically for its festivals and 5th-century BCE thermal resort.
 Make sure to stop by Piazza Scandaliato where a picturesque staircase leads up to harbor views.
+If you want to grab a bite eat in Sciaccia, two good restaurants are Ristorante Le Stranizze or Ristorante Italia.

 For recommended stops like the medieval towns of Erice (less than 2-hour drive from Palermo) and Selinunte (1.5 hours from Agrigento), check out Sicily’s West Coast in 7 Days: Fishing Villages, Wineries, and Archaeology.